Practical Tips To Improve Sleep Quality In Children

 Provide a secure, comforting environment: Tuck your child into bed, read her a story or sing her to sleep in a familiar and relaxing environment that lacks unnecessary sources of stimulation.
 Toddlers have an active imagination and mind.
 At times, this results in night terrors or nightmares.
 To avoid these, you should prevent exposure to scary or overly exciting stories, images or activities before sleep time.
 Pay heed to her demands to check under the bed for a monster or for her favourite doll or blanket, because the reassurance helps her settle down faster.

 Say no to gadgets: Respond to requests for the last game of ‘Temple run’ with a sweet rejection as it is imperative that you avoid all kinds of devices including, phones, laptops and TV during this time.
+Children nowadays spent a majority of their time on gadgets.
+Often, overuse of gadgets lead to health problems such as headache and a weak eyesight.
+Also, prolonged gadget use over time leads to lethargy.

 You might think that a glass of milk laced with turmeric would do the trick, and sometimes it does.
 But, often, it is necessary to take the longer route to achieve what is best for your child’s well-being.
 Inculcating these habits in your child will result in a wonderful reward when morning comes—you are greeted by a smiling and relaxed child, and not a grumpy face that heralds a tough and long day.